fde-capu/Philosophers/README.md

   clock tickers even if slower than real time.
 This former strategy was chosen to be final, since it will run well independently of lagging CPUs_.
   My research shows that `gettimeofday()` is obsolescent.

+- Starving death may also occur while the philosopher is eating (seen this happen occasionally with `philo_one 4 100 300 200`): strict interpretation of `time_to_die`.
+I find this odd, starving should start counting only when someone finishes the meal.

 - As for covid-19 pandemic, there have been notice of authorization that it can be tested on Guacamole.